marius-cp/calibrationband/cran-comments.md

 The note concerns ".o" and ".dll" documents in the "src" folder.
 On MacOS operating system this note did not appear.
 Therefore, it seems to be a local problem that is not relevant for the actual creation of the package.

+## Resubmission

+This is a resubmission.
+In this version I have:

+  * written TRUE and FALSE instead of T and F.

+  * added a one paragraph description.